 Waterford is a tiny town located in the state of Ohio.
 With a population of 384 people and just one neighborhood, Waterford is the 717th largest community in Ohio.
 Waterford has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Waterford is generally considered to be a blue-collar town.
-37.63% of the Waterford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Waterford is a blue-collar town, with 37.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Waterford is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Waterford who work in computer science and math (26.88%), office and administrative support (10.75%), and teaching (10.75%).

 Also of interest is that Waterford has more people living here who work in computers and math than 95% of the places in the US.